 Not sure where to start?
 Use social media to connect with prospects.
 As part of your overall marketing strategy online:

-- Schedule live tours on Facebook to groups or individuals, saving them to your page
+- Schedule live online property tours to groups or individuals, saving them to your page

 - Respond quickly when someone comments on your page or messages you